 Vaccines are among the most effective tools in prevention of infectious diseases.
-On the other hand, vaccines themselves can be associated with various kinds of adverse reactions, including neurological adverse events like GBS, multiple sclerosis, neuritis and small fibre neuropathy.
-Various pathophysiological theories have been proposed to explain the autoimmune adverse events after receiving vaccines, including molecular mimicry, immune-mediated bystander activation, immune-mediated hypersensitivity to the solvents/adjuvants and inflammatory damage.
-However, the rarity of such events and variable latency period makes it extremely difficult to ascertain causality and provide an accurate pathophysiological explanation,.
+On the other hand, vaccines themselves can be associated with various kinds of adverse reactions, including neurological adverse events like GBS, multiple sclerosis, neuritis and small fibre neuropathy.^{7 8} Various pathophysiological theories have been proposed to explain the autoimmune adverse events after receiving vaccines, including molecular mimicry, immune-mediated bystander activation, immune-mediated hypersensitivity to the solvents/adjuvants10 and inflammatory damage.11 However, the rarity of such events and variable latency period makes it extremely difficult to ascertain causality and provide an accurate pathophysiological explanation,.11 vaccines but were not significant.

-During this unprecedented time of the COVID-19 pandemic, the development and EUA of the vaccines has brought great hope.
-There were few significant safety concerns during the trials for the two mRNA vaccines.
-Higher rate of local reactions was noted with both the mRNA vaccines but were not significant.
 Incidence of systemic reactions with fatigue, headache and fever (influenza like illness) was also higher in vaccine groups.
 These were mild with the first dose, but a significant number of participants had more severe systemic reaction after the second dose of both vaccines.
-There were no significant adverse events, including hypersensitivity reactions with either vaccine.
-Few cases of Bell's were reported during the trials, which were considered to be incidental and not related to vaccines.
-There is lack of safety data in certain populations like pregnant women or immunocompromised patients who were not included in trials.
+There were no significant adverse events, including hypersensitivity reactions with either vaccine.^{12 13} Few cases of Bell's were reported during the trials, which were considered to be incidental and not related to vaccines.^{14 15} There is lack of safety data in certain populations like pregnant women or immunocompromised patients who were not included in trials.
 Subgroup data for those with underlying autoimmune conditions who were included in trials are not available.
-While autoimmune dysregulation is thought to play a role in various complications associated with COVID-19 infection, there have been no confirmed reports of autoimmune or neurological adverse events with COVID-19 mRNA vaccines so far.
+While autoimmune dysregulation is thought to play a role in various complications associated with COVID-19 infection,16 there have been no confirmed reports of autoimmune or neurological adverse events with COVID-19 mRNA vaccines so far.